Debugging (log / say)

 ## warn and error

-`warn` and `error` work exactly like `log` - they take any number of values and format them the same way - but they write to **standard error** instead of standard output.
+`warn` and `error` work exactly like `log` - they evaluate any number of values left-to-right and use the same writer-based formatter - but they write to **standard error** instead of standard output.
 Use them for diagnostics so they stay out of a program's normal output and can be redirected separately.

 ```javascript